 While in our care, children receive individualized attention from highly- trained staff in a small classroom setting (1:4 teacher-student ratio).

 Each child is provided a free, nutritious breakfast, lunch and snack

 Our teachers use the internationally recognized HighScope Early Education curriculum in a child-centered, experiential environment.

 In a HighScope infant and toddler program, teachers focus on developing supportive, trusting relationships with the children in their care.
 We create rich environments that encourage very young children to explore and discover the world around them, helping them to engage in experiences designed to support their optimal development in all areas.

 We hold NAEYC accreditation, a privilege that only 4% of all childcare centers in the state of Michigan have attained.

-Our lead teachers have Bachelors degrees or higher.
-Our associate teachers hold a CDA or higher in early childhood education.
+All lead teachers have degrees in Early Childhood Education.
 The teaching staff is supported by a Program Director, Social Worker, and our Executive Director.

 Social and Academic Intervention Services / Trauma-Informed Care

 Foundations Preschool provides on-going social and academic intervention services to address developmental delays that may impede future learning.
 We employ a part-time social worker whose role is to support the teachers, students and parents; coordinate with the Program Director and Executive Director to create relevant family outreach and educational programming; and participate in on-going quality assurance and program evaluation.